Hallucinogens: Types, Identification, Side Effects & Addiction

 Hallucinogens that can cause dissociation include:

-This drug is a Schedule II controlled substance that was originally used for surgery.
+This drug is a Schedule I controlled substance that was originally used for

-Although salvia is not a controlled substance, it has been banned in some states.
+Although salvia iS not a controlled substance, it has been banned in some in states.

 Hallucinogens are a common drug class, with almost 16% of people aged 12 and older having tried hallucinogens at least once as of 2018.
 The chance of hallucinogen use increases as people get older.
 While only around 2% of children aged 12 to 17 have tried a hallucinogen, that number jumps to more than 16% of those between 18 to 25 and more than 17% of people aged 26 and older.
 Although researchers have not investigated the popularity of all hallucinogens, LSD appears to be one of the more popular ones.
 About 10% of people aged 12 and older have tried LSD.
 Meanwhile, only around 2% of people aged 12 and older have tried PCP.